Performance Breakdown

 This product was excellent in most hard floor cleaning experiments, except for pet litter, with a (slightly below average) score of 94.2%.

-It contrasts with the Shark Vertex Cordless that got 100% because of its higher airflow.
+It contrasts with the Shark Vertex Cordless, which received 100% due to its higher airflow.

-So consumers need to look at this variance as a potential deciding factor.
-Do they opt for the cheaper Vertex Pro Powered Lift-Away with the extra large dustbin or the more powerful (but costlier) Vertex Pro cordless that’ll pick up heavier debris?
+Therefore, consumers need to consider this variance as a potential deciding factor.
+Do they opt for the cheaper Vertex Pro Powered Lift-Away with the extra-large dustbin or the more powerful (but costlier) Vertex Pro cordless model that can pick up heavier debris?

 Sand on Hard Floor?